Non-Volatile Memory Market

 -

-In February 2021, Kioxia Corporation and Western Digital Corp. made a major advancement in the non-volatile memory market by announcing the development of their sixth-generation 162-layer 3D flash memory technology.
-This new memory technology offers the highest density and most advanced features to date, incorporating a range of innovations in manufacturing and technology
+In February 2021, Kioxia Corporation and Western Digital Corp. advanced the non-volatile memory market with their sixth-generation 162-layer 3D flash memory technology, offering the highest density and most advanced features through innovative manufacturing and technology improvements.

 -